Bob Kloppenburg

-Robert G. Kloppenburg (born July 28, 1927) is an American basketball coach.
+Robert Glenn Kloppenburg (July 28, 1927 – April 16, 2024) was an American basketball coach.
 Kloppenburg played college basketball at USC and Fresno State.
 In a career spanning from the 1950s to 1990s, Kloppenburg coached at the high school, college, and professional levels.
 From 1958 to 1976 and 1977 to 1978, Kloppenburg was head coach at California Western (later United States International) University.
 For much of the 1980s and 1990s, Kloppenburg was an NBA assistant coach with the Cleveland Cavaliers, Seattle SuperSonics, Denver Nuggets, and Toronto Raptors; he also had brief stints as interim head coach for the Cavaliers and SuperSonics.
 Utilizing an influential press defense system, Kloppenburg is regarded as one of the best defensive coaches.

 Early life and college playing career

 Kloppenburg graduated from John Marshall High School in Los Angeles.
 Graduating in 1945, Kloppenburg was the Los Angeles City Basketball Player of the Year as a senior.
 He then played one season in 1945–46 for the University of Southern California (USC) under head coach Sam Barry.
 Averaging 10.9 points per game, Kloppenburg was USC's leading scorer that season.
 Kloppenburg then transferred to Fresno State College (now California State University, Fresno), where he played for the Fresno State Bulldogs in the 1949–50 season under head coach Cornelius "Dutch" Warmerdam, averaging 9.0 points in eight games.